Cosmo-Tech/run-orchestrator/docs/examples/index.md

   - toc
   - navigation
 ---
-# Templates
+# Example

-A list of templates for the main usages you could have with `csm-orc run`.
+A list of examples for the main usages you could have with `csm-orc run`.

 <main class="grid" markdown>